Dimers on Riemann surfaces I: Temperleyan forests: Local coupling

-Indeed, using \cref{lem:uniform_avoidance}, every time the walk hits $p(C_0)$, there is a positive probability independent of the past that the walk creates a noncontractible loop before returning to $p(C_1)$.
+Indeed, using \cref{lem:uniform_avoidance}, every time the walk hits $p(C_0)$, there is a positive probability independent of the past that the walk creates a non-contractible loop before returning to $p(C_1)$.
 Therefore, $N$ has geometric tail.
 This proves \eqref{E:N_exp}.

 Let $\cS$ be the set of points $\{X(\tau_k)\}_{k \ge 1}$.
 Note that given $\cS$, the pieces of random walk $\{X[\tau_k,\tau_{k+1}]\}$ are independent of each other. {We call such pieces \textbf{elementary pieces} of the walk.} If $i(k) \neq 0$, $X[\tau_k,\tau_{k+1}]$ is (given $\cS$) a random walk starting from $X_{\tau_k}$ conditioned to exit the annulus $p(A_\Euc(\tilde u,r_{i(k)-1},r_{i(k)+1}))$ at $X_{\tau_{k+1}}$.
 If $i(k)=0$, $X[\tau_k,\tau_{k+1}]$ is a random walk which is conditioned to next hit $p(B_\Euc(\tilde u,r/2))$ at $X_{\tau_{k+1}}$.
 (Note that this property is lost if we solely condition on $\{X(\tau_k)\}_{k\le \kappa_N}$ since the conditioning on $N$ is complicated.)
 By Lemma 4.7 in \cite{BLR16}, conditionally on $\cS$, each random walk piece $X[\tau_k,\tau_{k+1}]$ has a uniformly positive probability to do a \textbf{full turn} in the annulus $p(A_\Euc(\tilde u,r_{i(k)-1},r_{i(k)}))$ for $\delta \le \delta_U$ and given range of $n$ (where $\delta_U$ comes from the uniform crossing assumption).
 Here we define a full turn to be the event that the random walk crosses every curve joining the inner and outer boundary in the specified annulus. {Indeed, although Lemma 4.7 in \cite{BLR16} gives the uniform positive probability estimate for crossing in the Euclidean plane, the estimate is valid here by considering the relevant lift of $X[\tau_k, \tau_{k+1}]$ which is inside $\bar B_\Euc(\tilde u,r) = U $ and applying the uniform crossing estimate in the universal cover.
 Let us also point out that $\delta$ is chosen small enough so that the uniform crossing estimate is valid inside $U$.}